 Why Do You Start Seeds Indoors?

 Starting seeds indoors (in seed trays or starter pots) gives your crops a head start on the growing season, which is especially important in regions with a short growing season.
-Starting seeds indoors also provides young, tender plants a chance to grow in a stable, controlled environment.
-Outdoors, the unpredictability of rain, drought, frost, low and high temperatures, sunlight, and pests and diseases can take a toll on young plants, especially when they're just getting started.
-Indoors, you can control these elements to maximize your plants' early growth and give them the best shot at thriving when they are eventually transplanted outdoors.
+Starting seeds indoors also allows young, tender plants to grow in a stable, controlled environment.
+Outdoors, the unpredictability of rain, drought, frost, low and high temperatures, sunlight, pests, and diseases can take a toll on young plants, especially when they're just starting.
+Indoors, you can control these elements to maximize your plants' early growth and give them the best shot at thriving when they are transplanted outdoors.

 For most crops that can be started indoors, seeds should be started about 6-8 weeks before your last spring frost date.
-This gives the plants plenty of time to grow large and healthy enough to survive their eventual transplanting to the garden.
+This gives the plants ample time to grow large and healthy enough to survive their eventual transplanting to the garden.
 Read more about starting seeds indoors here.

 Which Seeds Should Be Started Indoors?

 Not all vegetables should be started indoors!
 In fact, most are better off being started directly in the garden (aka "direct-sown").
-The crops that should be started indoors are those that are particularly susceptible to cold temperatures or that have a very long growing season and need a head start.
-These include tender vegetables such as tomatoes, peppers, and eggplant, as well as crops with a long growing season, like broccoli, cauliflower, and brussels sprouts.
+The crops that should be started indoors are particularly susceptible to cold temperatures or have a very long growing season and need a head start.
+These include tender vegetables such as tomatoes, peppers, and eggplant and crops with a long growing season, like broccoli, cauliflower, and Brussels sprouts.

 When Should You Transplant Seedlings?

-When seedlings have grown too large for their seed trays or starter pots, it's time to transplant.
+It's time to transplant when seedlings have grown too large for their seed trays or starter pots.
 If it's not yet warm enough to plant outdoors, transplant the seedlings to larger plastic or peat pots indoors and continue care.
 If outdoor conditions allow, start hardening off your seedlings approximately one week before your last frost date, then transplant them into the garden.
 Get more tips for transplanting seedlings.